Fourth of July Bible Study for kids- Freedom!

 Part 3- I Am Free !!

-“Freedom” might just be one of the most foundationally important, yet often overlooked concepts we must teach our children.
-Why is it so important?
+The idea of FREEDOM might just be one of the most foundational and important, yet overlooked concepts, we teach our children.

 Is that too dramatic? 😀